 Connection is easily broken.
 At home, a couple of minutes on the phone or a quick trip to the bathroom can send a happily playing child into a big upset or off-track behavior.
 This happens even more easily when we’re in public, where we turn our attention toward many other things like driving, shopping, fulfilling our to-do list, checking our phones or even just enjoying time connecting with other adults.

 When your children sense they have faded from your emotional radar it can spark an emotional emergency for them.
-Some children may come running to you to check in, some will cling or want to be held, and others will move into literally screaming for your attention.
+Some children may come running to you to check in, some will cling or want to be held, and others will move into literally screaming for your attention by having tantrums in public.
 All are signaling the same thing: “Help!
 I’ve lost touch with you and I need to feel your presence again.”

 Staying connected to your children away from home means offering eye contact, touch, and other bits of focused attention in the midst of your activities.
 It seems simple, but think about how easy it is to not even look at your child while grocery shopping, especially if they are content and quiet for the moment!
 You sense them with your peripheral vision and know all is well, but this is not the same as direct eye contact and a smile that can convey messages like, “I see you.
 I’m watching out for you.
 I’m glad you’re here,” to your child.